 Ranking of local results on Google

-Google Maps search results are based primarily on relevance, distance, and prominence.
+Local results are based primarily on relevance, distance, and prominence.
 These factors are combined to help us find the best match for your search.
 For example, our search technology might decide that a business that's farther away from your location is more likely to have what you're looking for than a business that's closer.
-Here's more detail on what relevance, distance, and prominence mean:
+Here's more detail on what relevance, distance, and prominence mean.

-Relevance: Relevance is how well a local listing matches what someone is searching for.
-Adding complete and detailed business information can help us better understand your business and match you to relevant search results.
+Relevance is how well a local listing matches what someone is searching for.
+Adding complete and detailed business information can help the search algorithm better understand your business and match you to relevant search results.
 Learn more about business descriptions and reviews

-Distance: Just like it sounds -- how far is each potential search result from the location term used in a search?
-If you don't specify a location in your search, we'll calculate distance based on what we know about your location.
+Just like it sounds—how far is each potential search result from the location term used in a search?
+If you don't specify a location in your search, Google will calculate distance based on what's known about your location.

-Prominence: This describes how well-known a business is.
-Some places are more prominent in the offline world, and we try to reflect this online as well.
+Prominence describes how well-known a business is.
+Some places are more prominent in the offline world, and Google tries to reflect this in local ranking.
 For example, famous museums, landmark hotels, or well-known store brands that are familiar to many people are also likely to be more prominent in local search results.
 Prominence is also based on information that Google has about a business from across the web (like links, articles, and directories).

-Google Maps and Google My Business are free services, so there's no way to request or pay for a better ranking.
-In addition, we do our best to keep the details of the algorithm confidential in order to make the ranking system as fair as possible for everyone.
+There's no way to request or pay for a better local ranking on Google.
+Details of the search algorithm are kept confidential to make the ranking system as fair as possible for everyone.